-The SFMTA was established by voter approval of the addition of Article VIIIA to the Charter of the City (the "Charter") in 1999 (Proposition E).
+The SFMTA was established by voter approval of the addition of Article VIIIA to the Charter of the City (the 'Charter') in 1999 (Proposition E).
 The purpose of the Charter amendment was to consolidate all surface transportation functions within a single City department, and to provide the Transportation System with the resources, independence and focus necessary to improve transit service and the City's transportation system.
-The voters approved additional Charter amendments: (1) in 2007 (Proposition A), which increased the autonomy of and revenues to the SFMTA; (2) in 2010 (Proposition G), which increased management flexibility related to labor contracts; (3) in 2014 (Proposition A), which approved \$500 million in General Obligation Bonds for transportation and street infrastructure, and (4) in 2014 (Proposition B), which increases General Fund allocation to SFMTA based on the City's population increase.
+The voters approved additional Charter amendments: (1) in 2007 (Proposition A), which increased the autonomy of and revenues to the SFMTA; (2) in 2010 (Proposition A), which increased management flexibility related to labor contracts; (3) in 2014 (Proposition A), which approved \$500 million in General Obligation Bonds for transportation and street infrastructure, and (4) in 2014 (Proposition B), which increase.